ZenderB3D/pp_docs/docs/Features/piston_planner.md

 #Piston Planner Tool

 A tool that can be used to place existing pistons or establish a 'work' plane to model one.
-In more technical terms, this is a vector based orientation tool.
+In more technical terms, this is a vector/matrix based orientation tool.

 ##Why